AlibiMelis/React-ecommerce/README.md

 ## Usage

 1. Download the GraphQL endpoint from the link above.
-2. Follow instruction to set it up.
+2. Follow the instructions in that repository to set it up.
 3. Launch it locally with ```npm run start```.
 4. Download this project.
 5. Install packages with ```npm install```.